SUPPORTING your teen’s journey

 • Choose to reduce excessive achievement pressure around preparing for and applying to college;

-• Prefer to minimize, or avoid, frustrating exchanges about school, grades, and the future, focussing Instead on ‘connection instead of correction’;
+• Prefer to minimize or avoid frustrating exchanges about school, grades, and the future, focusing instead on ‘connection instead of correction’;

 • Encourage their teenager’s independent ideas, thoughts, and understand that accountability goes along with the choices they make;